AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 ssh-keygen -t rsa -N "" -f travis_rsa
 ```

+The `-N ""` argument creates the keys without a `passphrase`.
 Although the `passphrase` is optional, it is recommended that you specify one for added security.
 Now, you will see a private key - `travis_rsa` and a public key - `travis_rsa.pub` in the project folder. `cat` the contents of the public key and copy it to the `authorized_keys` file that you created in the previous section.

 ```
 cat travis_rsa.pub
 ```

 Using the Travis CLI that you installed earlier, you will now encrypt the private key.
 To do so, run the following command.
-This will create a `travis_rsa.enc` file which is an encrypted version of the private key.
-It is ok to check this file into source control.

 ```
 travis encrypt-file travis_rsa --add
 ```

-You can now delete the original private key as that **should not** be checked into source control.
+This will create a `travis_rsa.enc` file which is an encrypted version of the private key.
+It is ok to check this file into source control.
+You can now delete the original private key (`travis_rsa`) as that **should not** be checked into source control.

 ```
 sudo rm travis_rsa
 ```

-In addition to creating the `.enc` file the above command will also modify the `before_install` shared key in `.travis.yml`.
+In addition to creating the `.enc` file, the above command will also modify the `before_install` shared key in `.travis.yml`.
 This command will decrypt the private key so that it can be used by Travis CI to connect to the droplet.

 ```
 before_install: